bluerobotics/ping-protocol/README.md

 | u16 | temp | The temperature in centi-degrees Centigrade (100 * degrees C). | cC |

 #### 1300 profile
 A profile produced from a single acoustic measurement.
 The data returned is an array of response strength at even intervals across the scan region.
-The scan region defined the region between <scan_start> and <scan_start + scan_length> millimeters away from the transducer.
+The scan region is defined as the region between <scan_start> and <scan_start + scan_length> millimeters away from the transducer.
 A distance measurement to the target is also provided.

 | Type | Name             | Description                                                      | Units |
 |------|------------------|------------------------------------------------------------------|-------|